miggia/miggia.github.io/_posts/2016-10-06-starting-a-blog.md

 date: 2016-10-06
 ---

+A while ago I decided to create my webpage on [GitHub](https://github.com) and eventually write some blog posts.

+I then started to figure out how to do it.
+Here are some notes.

 ## why static?

 I remeber reading a blog post on the [Otherlabs blog](https://otherlab.com/blog) (love their work) talking about how their old dynamic blog was hacked, and why it is good to go static.